leonard-thieu/ndref/README.md

 ## Special Thanks

-Special thanks to Marukyu, sillypairs, incnone, Worse Than You, Jethrain, and many others for their assistance on this project.
+Special thanks to Marukyu, sillypairs, incnone, Worse Than You, Jethrain, Grimy, Teraka, and many others for their assistance on this project.